- Project planning and overviewThe sophistication of embossing

 All scanned images should be at the highest resolution and, if the file includes scanned artwork, it should be no less than 600dpi resolution.
 A low resolution scan may result in a blurry image, with its lines and edges feathery and inaccurate.
 Ensure all images are in black and white, as colour or greyscale images may result in lower quality, increase cost and longer turnaround times.

 • When saving files, always save at 100% scale and indicate if the image is right reading or not.
 There are a number of graphic applications such as Corel Draw, Adobe Illustrator, Photoshop, Quark express and many more and numerous file formats like Jpg, Tiff, PDF etc. Contact your die maker or die department for information on how they would prefer the file to be created, saved, sent etc. They will provide information on the programs they have, what file extension they would require, and any version compatibility issues.
-Good communication with the die maker or die department will greatly reduce mistakes and delays.
+Good communication with the die maker or die department will greatly reduce mistakes and delays.• Where ever possible always send hard copy proofs of any electronic files sent, whether that be by, courier, messenger, post, fax or any other means.
+This helps to verify that the data sent in the electronic file is accurate and so prevent nasty surprises!

 It is important to remember that embossing dies can be made as a single-level or multiple-level die, depending on the complexity required.
 A combination die is required if foil stamping and embossing is to take place in one combined pass through the press.